Quality family and group accommodation in Warburton

 Warburton Mountain Bike Trails and Shuttles

 Work is currently underway to plan and build a world class mountain biking hub in and near Warburton.
-Stage one involves the development of 100+ kilometres of new mountain bike trails and connections.
+Stage one of the Warburton bike trail involves the development of more than 100 kilometres of new mountain bike trails and connections.

 Combining Warburton’s scenic natural environment and village atmosphere, with the Warburton Mountain Bike Destination would promote a healthy community and put Warburton on the national and international tourism radar.

-The project would be delivered in multiple stages, and would include 160 kilometres of trails when complete.
+The project will be delivered in multiple stages and include 160 kilometres of trails when complete.

 Rates at Warburton Digs

 Please click on the Check Availability button to review the rates.
-The nightly rate includes the first 3 guests with a small additional fee for guests 4 to 10.
+The nightly rate includes the first 2 guests with a small additional fee for 3 guests onwards.

 Warburton Digs Rules